riccardoperra/ngx-reactive-loading/README.md

 ### Loading store

-The loading store is a key value object that allows handling multiple loading states through your application.
+The loading store is a key value object that allows handling multiple loading states defined statically through your application

 To create a loading store that persist the given loading states, you must invoke the `createLoadingStore` function specifying the properties that will be observed and updated.